 Teachers may face penalties, as well, depending on the circumstances surrounding the OUI conviction, as may law enforcement officers and military personnel.

-College and University Admissions
+Can an OUI Affect College and University Admissions in Maine?

 Your chances to enter certain professions, as well, since many colleges and universities will not admit potential students with these types of convictions, and you may not be eligible for financial aid if you are accepted; at the least, the university may require that you participate in a counseling program as a condition of admission.